Skip to main content

 What is the controller?

-The siliXcon brushless motor controller, also known as an inverter, is an electronic device responsible for controlling electric motors.
+The siliXcon motor controller is an electronic device responsible for controlling electric motors.
 It operates as a 3-phase inverter that converts the direct current (DC) voltage from the battery into the alternating current (AC) voltage required by a 3-phase motor.
 The simplified schematic shown in the figure below illustrates this process.
-The voltage conversion is achieved by switching MOS-FETs in the power stage of the controller and connecting the motor's inductances to the positive or negative pole of the battery.
-The switching of MOS-FETs is modulated to generate a sinusoidal current (or any other desired waveform) in the motor's inductance.
+The voltage conversion is achieved by switching transistors in the power stage of the controller and connecting the motor's inductances to the positive or negative pole of the battery.
+The switching of power transistors is modulated to generate a sinusoidal current (or any other desired waveform) in the motor's inductance.

 It is important to note that only the currents flowing through the inductances exhibit a sinusoidal waveform.
 In contrast, the voltages connected to the inductances take the shape of high-frequency square pulses.